 Claire Loebs Davis focuses her practice on defending public companies and their directors and officers in securities class actions, shareholder derivative suits, and investigations by the Securities and Exchange Commission.

-Claire joined Lane Powell from Wilson Sonsini Goodrich & Rosati in December 2012.
+Claire joined Lane Powell from Wilson Sonsini Goodrich & Rosati in December 2012 and is Chair of the Firm’s Pro Bono Committee for the Seattle office.
 She graduated from the University of Michigan Law School in 2003 (class rank 2 of 387), and clerked for the Honorable Richard Nygaard of the Third Circuit Court of Appeals.